iyyel/fio/README.md

 ### Prerequisites

 * Download and install [.NET](https://dotnet.microsoft.com/en-us/)
-* Download and install a compatible IDE such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Rider](https://www.jetbrains.com/rider/download/) or a text editor like [Visual Studio Code](https://code.visualstudio.com/)
+* Download and install a compatible IDE such as [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Rider](https://www.jetbrains.com/rider/download/), or a text editor like [Visual Studio Code](https://code.visualstudio.com/)

 ### Installation

 * Download or clone this repository
-* Open it in your IDE of choice
+* Open it in your IDE or text editor of choice
 * Navigate to the _Examples_ project and check out the example programs or create a new file to start using **FIO**

 <p align="right">(<a href="#top">back to top</a>)</p>